anatolian/photogrammetry-object-scannner/README.md

 So, if the user finds a model where the background removal produces undesirable results, please run agisoft-pre-bg-removal.py, manually remove the background as desired, then run agisoft-post-bg-removal.py.

+## Updates 6/21/2019

+Bug fixes that will hopefully correct the NetworkOnMainThreadException

+There are now three versions of the .apk:

+* app-debug-old.apk : this is a backup of the .apk file from the previous update.
+This version threw the NetworkOnMainThreadException.
+* app-debug-rebuilt.apk : all of the code is the same as the previous update, but the apk was rebuilt.
+This version of the apk has been included because it is possible that during development, the code was pushed but the updated .apk file was not.
+* app-debug-new.apk : this .apk implements new code, using the suggestions from http://simpledeveloper.com/network-on-main-thread-error-solution/

+Jess recommends first downloading the app-debug-rebuilt.apk (see "Installing and Running apk on the Android" for instructions), and seeing if this version fixes the NetworkOnMainThreadException error.
+If it does not, then try the app-debug-new.apk

+Since Jess doesn't have an android device or pi while she is off-campus, she could not test any of these builds on her own device before pushing.
+So if problems persist, please send logs to her.

 ## Importing to Android Studio

 Create new project with the name "ScannerApp" and min sdk 15.
 Call the main activity "MainActivity".
 Then copy files from this repo into the created project.